kylejones200/psis_4700_applied_ai/webslides/topic_AI-Buzzwords-That-Have-Already-Aged.md

 ## Analogy

-LangChain was like early website builders.
+LangChain was like early website builders
-They worked until browsers could handle more logic natively.
+They worked until browsers could handle more logic natively
 Now, the intelligence lives in the model, not the middleware

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.